CRSampaio/NodeJSWebAPI/README.md

 # Building a complete Node.js WebApi + testing with no frameworks

 Welcome, this repo is part of my youtube video about Creating and testing a complete Node.js Rest API (With no frameworks).

-Access our [**exclusive telegram channel**](https://bit.ly/ErickWendelContentHub) so I'll let you know about all the content I've been producing

 ## Source code of the examples showed in class